 Source:Diario Oficial de la Federación (Ciudad de México)

-This was itself a variant of the draft law, introduced in 2000 (2000-05-03), by Deputy José del Carmen Enríquez Rosado, which mandated that whenever the fixed-date public holidays of February 5, March 21, May 1st, and November 20, fall on any day other than a Monday (including Saturdays and Sundays), its legal observance would be moved to the following Monday.
+Thhe 2006 decree was a variant of a draft law, introduced in 2000 (2000-05-03), by Deputy José del Carmen Enríquez Rosado, which had mandated that whenever the fixed-date public holidays of February 5, March 21, May 1st, and November 20, fall on any day other than a Monday (including Saturdays and Sundays), its legal observance would be moved to the following Monday.

 Links and References

-Below are links to the news stories referred to in the above "Mexico Mulls Public Holidays Revision" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Mexico To Maintain Movable Public Holidays" news story, as well as links to subsequents news stories which refer to the present news story.